Chapter 173-13 Accessing Confidential Personal Information

 (A) Criteria for accessing confidential personal information: Personal information systems of ODA are managed on a "need-to-know" basis whereby the information owner determines the level of access required for an employee of ODA to fulfill his or her job duties.
 The determination of access to confidential personal information shall be approved by the employee's supervisor and the information owner prior to providing the employee with access to confidential personal information within a personal information system.
 ODA shall establish procedures for determining a revision to an employee's access to confidential personal information upon a change to that employee's job duties including, but not limited to, transfer or termination.
 Whenever an employee's job duties no longer require access to confidential personal information in a personal information system, the employee's access to confidential personal information shall be removed.

-(B) Individual's request for a list of confidential personal information: Upon the signed written request of any individual for a list of confidential personal information about the individual maintained by ODA, ODA shall do all of the following:
+(B) Individual's request for a list of confidential personal information: Upon ODA's receipt of a signed, written request of any individual for a list of confidential personal information about the individual maintained , ODA shall do all of the following:

 (1) Verify the identity of the individual by a method that provides safeguards commensurate with the risk associated with the confidential personal information;